 c.
 1300, drippen, "to fall in drops; let fall in drops," from Old English drypan, also dryppan, from Proto-Germanic *drupjanan (source also of Old Norse dreypa, Middle Danish drippe, Dutch druipen, Old High German troufen, German triefen), perhaps from a PIE root *dhreu-.
 Related to droop and drop.
 Related: Dripped; dripping.

-mid-15c., from drip (v.).
-The slang meaning "stupid, feeble, or dull person" is first recorded 1932, perhaps from earlier American English slang sense "nonsense" (1919).
+mid-15c., drippe, "a drop of liquid," from drip (v.).
+From 1660s as "a falling or letting fall in drops."
+Medical sense of "continuous slow introduction of fluid into the body" is by 1933.
+The slang meaning "stupid, feeble, or dull person" is by 1932, perhaps from earlier American English slang sense "nonsense" (by 1919).